-(b) If either party in a small claim action for summary judgment moves for a continuance, the magistrate shall render a decision on the motion pursuant to Rule 40(b) of the Rules of Civil Procedure.
-However, the magistrate shall not continue a matter for more than five days without the consent of both parties."
+(b) If either party in a small claim action for summary ejectment moves for a continuance, the magistrate shall render a decision on the motion in accordance with Rule 40(b) of the Rules of Civil Procedure.
+The magistrate shall not continue a matter for more than five days or until the next session of small claims court, whichever is longer, without the consent of both parties."